What is American Mahjong?

 Frequently Asked Questions

 I don’t have a Mahjong set; can I still play American Mahjong?

 Due to the unique properties of the Joker tiles, American Mahjong cannot be played with Chinese or Japanese Mahjong sets.
-The alternative is to use an American Mahjong simulator, which are freely available online.
+The alternative is to use a simulator, which are freely available online.
 A popular simulator is linked in the External Links section of the guide.